JamesRobertSutcliffe/fc-application/README.md

 - Add final game task card / review chosed projects

 FEATURES:
-- colour switch at end between primary and secondary (utilise chat gpt)
+1 - colour switch at end between primary and secondary (utilise chat gpt) 2 - GAME ABOUT ME SECTION (either on projects or about me or seperate page):
-- A game section in about me that talks about my views on coding / challenges / aims etc. (convert mission to code section - talk more about my journey) (asteroid or panagram game)
+- A game section in about me that talks about my views on coding / challenges / aims etc. (convert mission to code section - talk more about my journey) (asteroid or panagram game) in this section:
+- What I particularly enjoyed about coding journey so far:
+I love being at forefront of tech would love to study more AI - help address issues with AI / AI impact on creativity I struggle with social anxiety - Love the community of coding / F + C - Sharing common interest in coding / felt welcomed

+- What I struggled with:

+Imposter syndrome
+lack of direction / overwhelmed
+Not learning quick enough
+Worried I wasn't capable / whether it was right for me (Although I am sure now!)

+Where I am now:

+Confident with HTML, CSS / JS
+Learning modern tech and full stack trying to utilise AI (chat GPT)

 game ideas:
 - colour picker code game / try and guess rbg values of a colour